What is "Congratulations Walmart shopper!"?

 |Damage||Loss of sensitive private information, monetary loss, identity theft, possible malware infections.|

 "Congratulations Dear Amazon Customer", "Dear Chrome User, Congratulations!" and "You've Made The 5-billionth Search" are examples of other scam websites of this kind.
-What most of these pages have in common is that they are designed to trick visitors into providing various information and none of the participants win any prizes.
-Also, scammers behind these pages often try to make them to look more convincing by using names of well known companies (like Walmart).
-If such pages get opened often, then it is very likely that it happens because of some PUA that is installed on a browser (and/or operating system).
+Most attempt to trick visitors into providing various information and none of the participants win any prizes.

 How did potentially unwanted applications install on my computer?